alexander-heimbuch/surge-preview/README.md

     --repo         Github repository, defaults to CI env
 ```

+__Notes__

+1. `surge-preview` is desigend as an optional CI step and will always exist with status 0 to keep following CI steps running.

+2. In a CI environment don't add tokens or logins as direct parameters.
+Use CI environment to keep them as a secret.

 ## Remixes

 Install and use it as a package dependency: `npm install surge-preview --save` or `yarn add surge-preview`